Framerate/frames per second (fps)

 - TV is typically 29.97 FPS or 59.94 FPS.
 The values were initially 30/60 - based on the common electrical frequency of 60Hz, but an artifact in black and white televisions was removed by lowering the frame rate by 0.1%, and as a result, these framerates are still common today.

-- Cartoons: Cartoons are often 'inked' at 8 or 12 frames per second, and then repeated on screen multiple times to reach the 24 fps expected by viewers.
+- Cartoons: Cartoons are often 'inked' at 8 ("on threes") or 12 ("on twos") frames per second, and then repeated on screen multiple times to reach the 24 fps expected by viewers.
+The term "on threes" comes from how often each frame is repeated to get to the 24 fps that is ultimately broadcast.

 FPS at api.video

-Each video is encoded into multiple sizes, and we have optimized the framerate The frames per second varies by the size of the video, and as the video dimensions get larger, so does the potential fps of the video:
+Each video uploaded to api.video is encoded into multiple sizes for streaming, and we have optimized the framerate for each stream.
+The frames per second varies by the size of the video, and as the video dimensions get larger, so does the fps of the video:

 - 240p: 18 fps